“Plain dishes offer the same pleasure as a luxurious table, when the pain that comes from want is taken away.” Epicurus

 If your salary gives you a certain amount of dollars per month, you’ve now inverted that relationship and worked out the number of months per dollar.

-When people consider whether or not they should buy a new thing the decision is generally to buy and have it or not buy it and don’t have it, often this comparison inevitability results in buy it and have it as there’s no quantitative knowledge of the down side.
+People generally compare buying something to not buying something because they don’t know what else to do with their money; the decision is to buy and have it or not buy it and don’t have it, often this comparison inevitability results in buy it and have it as there’s no down side.
 Once you work out the number of months per dollar this comparison is a lot more valid.
 You’re comparing buying something and having it versus not buying it and keeping X months of freedom saved up.

 Once you know the number of months per dollar you can immediately look at your savings and say, my savings will support me for X weeks/months/years.
 You now know how much of your freedom you can buy with the amount of savings that you have.
-You can also work out using the cost of travel blog post how much freedom in certain places you can buy with your savings.
+You can also work out using (the cost of travel) how much freedom in certain places you can buy with your savings.

 Knowing this empowers you to make informed decisions to change things about your life.